shireesharedddy/Linux_Quiz/README.md

 ## Thank You

 Thank you for visiting the Linux Quiz Repository!
-We hope these quizzes help you in mastering Linux.
+I hope these quizzes help you in mastering Linux.
 If you have any questions or feedback, feel free to reach out.